-Writing a good essay or dissertation entails much more than the technical aspects of academic writing.
+Writing a good thesis or dissertation entails much more than the technical aspects of academic writing.
 It also means being very aware of language and knowing how to use it to your best advantage.
-This page provides simple tips for cleaner, clearer writing, and is updated regularly.
+This page provides simple writing tips for cleaner, clearer writing, and is updated regularly.
 These tips will improve your writing skills considerably.

 Don’t wait for inspiration

 When it comes to writing, there is a widely-held myth about inspiration.
 It goes something like this: wait till the mood hits, until that mysterious something outside yourself kicks in.
 The American writer Jack London offered some very good advice about this combination of procrastination and wishful thinking: ‘You can’t wait for inspiration.
 You have to go after it with a club.’